Tony6225/Homework-13-Burger/README.md

-# Homework-13-Burger
+# Homework-13 Eat Da Burger!!!
-This is an application which allows you to view, order, customize and eat burgers.
+A burger eating app utilizing Node.js/Express/MySQL/Handlebars/ORM.
+View, order, customize and eat burgers.

 # Getting Started
 You will need to have the following Node.js packages installed prior to running this application: body-parser, express, express-handlebars, and mysql.